Contact us 1-877-594-3156

 For over 55 years, AVO Training Institute has helped thousands of people in over 100 different countries across the world, create safe and reliable electrical systems.
 AVO currently offers one of the largest selections of Electrical Training courses available with over 57 courses specializing in Electrical Safety & Electrical Maintenance.

-We offer over 57 electrical safety and maintenance training courses nationwide.
+We offer over 57 hands-on electrical safety and maintenance training courses nationwide.

 We staff licensed Professional Engineers, Electrical Engineers and Engineering Technicians.